oleksiysmola/JuliaFitPES/README.md

 ## Julia fitting for multi-dimensional potential energy surfaces
 My attempt (perhaps poorly) to construct a fitter for a potential energy surface.
 The fundamental premise is broken into two steps.
-The potential series expansion coefficients are solved linearly by inverting the design matrix at each iteration of the non-linear LsqFit solver for the equilibrium parameters.
+The current implementation uses stochastic mini-batch gradient descent.